-During the seven day fully inclusive and guided Pangolin Botswana Two Iconic Rivers Photo Safari guests explore the Chobe and the Khwai Rivers in the Okavango Delta.
-Guests are accommodated onboard the Pangolin Voyager Houseboat followed by a stay in the magnificent Pangolin Khwai Camp.
+The Pangolin Botswana Two Iconic Rivers Photo Safari guests explore the Chobe and the Khwai Rivers in the Okavango Delta.
+Guests stay on board the Pangolin Voyager Houseboat followed by a stay in the magnificent Pangolin Khwai Camp.

 Travellers explore the magnificent Chobe River from the unique houseboat referred to as The Pangolin Voyager.
-Guests spend the first three nights of their river photo safari in one of of the well appointed, air conditioned, en-suite cabins.
-Custom built photo boats take guests out to admire the surrounding wildlife where many photographic opportunities are available.
+Guests spend the first three nights of their river photo safari in one of of the well-appointed, air-conditioned, en-suite cabins.
+Custom-built photo boats take guests out to admire the surrounding wildlife where many photographic opportunities are available.
 The meals are freshly and well prepared by the chefs and served on the middle deck while drifting along the river which is flanked by herds of elephants, hippo pods, plenty of plains game and birdlife everywhere.

-On the fourth day of this exciting photo journey, guests disembark the houseboat after breakfast and head to the nearby Kasane airport where they board the charter flight to the wildlife rich Khwai Private Reserve.
+On the fourth day of this exciting photo journey, guests disembark the houseboat after breakfast and head to the nearby Kasane airport where they board the charter flight to the wildlife-rich Khwai Private Reserve.
 This flight takes approximately an hour.
-Upon landing guests are met by the team of the Pangolin Khwai Camp.
+Upon landing, guests are met by the team of the Pangolin Khwai Camp.

 On the last morning, guests may fly into Maun from the Banoka airstrip or extend their stay by flying onwards to another camp in the Delta or another country.